Why did Alexis Neely file bankruptcy? This really is the elephant in the room, isn’t it?

 I began to wonder if the legal community was really the right outlet for my gifts.

 Then, I began to notice how much conflict existed in my life and how I was contributing to that conflict.

-I swore that day I would never do TV again, until it was transformational TV that made a real difference in people’s lives, and I left the studio resolute.
+I swore that day I would never do TV again until it was the transformational kind of programming that made a real difference in people’s lives, and I left the studio resolute.

 Within 3 months, we would leave LA for good and move East to Colorado.

 I needed to find a path that felt sustainable.
 And good.
 And right.
 And true.
 And beautiful.

 Unfortunately (or fortunately depending on how you look at what I learned from it), I had to let go of everything to find that path.